How many friends is too many? Can a person even have too many friends?

-Showing the world that you have lots of friends seems like a winning strategy.
-If, that is, your goal is to expand your social network.
-After all, once people see how popular you are, they’ll inevitably want to join that club, perhaps in hopes that some of that popularity will rub off on them.
+Once people see how popular you are (or so the thinking goes), they’ll inevitably want to join that popular club, perhaps in hopes that some of your popularity will rub off on them.

 But in fact, a new study published in the Journal of Personality and Social Psychology shows that having too many friends works against you.

 In a series of experiments, the authors show that people consistently prefer to befriend people who have fewer friends than they do, not more.